-All of the school building and playground is accessible for a child in a wheelchair.

-- A disabled toilet - Teachers in school adapt the classroom layouts to cater for children with special needs and/or disabilities. - ☐ Coloured paper/overlays are available for pupils and staff who have dyslexic tendencies.
-Our school is a dyslexic friendly school 2016 onwards. - ☐ For children who benefit from the use of electronic equipment to aid their learning, such equipment as lap-tops, iPads are readily available. - Our SENCO has completed the training and received the National Award for SEN Coordination and continues to develop her knowledge attending all appropriate courses. - ☐ The SENCO's job is to support the class teacher in planning for children with SEND. - ☐ The school has a school development plan, including identified training needs for all staff to improve the teaching and learning of children including those with SEND.
-This may include whole school training on SEND issues or to support identified groups of learners in school, such as Autism and dyslexia. - ☐ We have whole staff training to disseminate knowledge, strategies and experience, to ensure consistency of the school's approach for children with an SEND. - ☐ Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.
+- All of the school building and playground is accessible for a child in a wheelchair. - A disabled toilet - Teachers in school adapt the classroom layouts to cater for children with special needs and/or disabilities - Coloured paper/overlays are available for pupils and staff who have dyslexic tendencies.
+Our school is a dyslexic friendly school from 2016 onwards - For children who benefit from the use of electronic equipment to aid their learning, such equipment as lap-tops and iPads are readily available. - Specialist equipment is available from the support of the specialist OT team at Together for children - Our SENCO has completed the training and received the National Award for SEN Coordination and continues to develop her knowledge attending all appropriate courses. - The SENCO's job is to support the class teacher in planning for children with SEND. - The school has a school development plan, including identified training needs for all staff to improve the teaching and learning of children including those with SEND.
+This may include whole school training on SEND issues or to support identified groups of learners in school - We have whole staff training to disseminate knowledge, strategies and experience, to ensure consistency of the school's approach for children with SEND. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.